 Tuesday, May 7, 2013

 Jennifer Lawless and Richard Fox invited the AU community and public to join them for a discussion on their new report: Girls Just Wanna Not Run: The Gender Gap in Young Americans' Political Ambition.
-Before the program, the participants were able to enjoy cocktails and food.
-The event was a success as Jennifer and Richard presented their results and also answered various questions from the audience.
+Before the program, the participants enjoyed cocktails and food.
+The event was a success, as Jennifer and Richard presented their results and also answered various questions from the audience.
 To see photos of the event, click here.

 WPI Graduation Festivities

 In a combined brunch event, the Women & Politics Institute celebrated this year's six Women, Policy, and Political Leadership Certificate recipients and twenty-nine WeLead Program graduates.
 The event also honored the 2012-2013 Alice Paul Award Winners: Ann Timmons (Faculty Recipient), Anita McBride (Alumna Recipient), Sarah Glassman (Staff Recipient), Jane Palmer (Graduate Student Recipient) and Emily Yu (Undergraduate Student Recipient).
 See photos of the festivities here.